anuragdandge/Assignments/OOP/Exam.md

 ---

+# UNIT 4
-## Q .
+### Q .
 What is Operator Overloading List the operator that cannot be overloaded as member function

 In C++, operator overloading is a feature that allows operators such as `+, -, *, /, <<, >>,` and many others to be redefined for a user-defined class or data type.
 This allows for a more natural and intuitive syntax when working with user-defined types.